 A body in motion tends to stay in motion.
 I apply this law of physics in my recovery in numerous ways, including combating sugar cravings.
 Even if it's simply taking a brisk 30-minute walk 5 times a week, exercising produces endorphins and helps to rewire your brain and body systems to function in a more healthy way.
 You're less likely to crave unhealthy foods and you're more likely to get quality sleep, both of which will improve your overall energy level and mindset.

 5. Stay Hydrated

-Keeping your body hydrated can not only reduce sugar cravings by curbing hunger, but offers other health benefits as well.
-I keep a supply of "naturally-essenced" sparkling water on hand at all times, but as with any advertising that boasts natural origin of a product, there's debate about its true purity.
+Keeping your body hydrated can not only reduce sugar cravings by curbing hunger but offers other health benefits as well.
+I keep a supply of "naturally-essenced" sparkling water on hand at all times, but as with any advertising that boasts the natural origin of a product, there's a debate about its true purity.
 However, it's bubbly and has just enough flavor and aroma to entice me sufficiently.
 Another fun alternative is fruit-infused water.
 You can choose any fruit of your liking to drop into glasses of water to infuse their flavors, or you can mix in larger batches to keep in the refrigerator for up to 24 hours.
 Other hydrating beverages include coconut water and chlorophyll water.